WanjaMIKE/engineering-education/articles/implementing-mvvm-architecture-in-android-using-kotlin/index.md

 ![viewmodelfactory](/engineering-education/implementing-mvvm-architecture-in-android-using-kotlin/viewmodelfactory.png)

 ### Step 8 – MainActivity (Connecting the code)
 We have created the model, `ViewModel`, `ViewModelfactory`, and `RecyclerView`.
-These components need to be instantiated in this class for the application to work.
+The components need to be instantiated in this class for the application to work.

 Start by declaring the `RecyclerView` and instantiating it.
 Make sure the layout manager for the `RecyclerView` is set as `LinearLayoutManager`.